Effective Date: January 15, 2019

 Children should always get permission from their parents before sending any information about themselves (such as their names, addresses, email addresses, and phone numbers) via the web or mobile device, to ProtectMyPublicMedia.org or to anyone else.
 ProtectMyPublicMedia.org does not knowingly allow anyone under the age of 13 to provide any personally-identifying information to ProtectMyPublicMedia.org.
 If you are under 13, please do not sign any petitions, take any actions, tell your story or provide any information about yourself on ProtectMyPublicMedia.org.

-• ProtectMyPublicMedia.org collects contact information, such as name, address, email address, and phone number, that visitors voluntarily submit by, for example, signing up for email updates, uploading content to ProtectMyPublicMedia.org, submitting a comment to a blog, inviting a friend to join ProtectMyPublicMedia.org or sharing the campaign with a friend, or signing a petition or submitting a letter to Congress through the website.
+• ProtectMyPublicMedia.org collects contact information, such as name, address, email address, and phone number, that visitors voluntarily submit by, for example, signing up for email or text message updates, signing up for giveaways, uploading content to ProtectMyPublicMedia.org, submitting a comment to a blog, inviting a friend to join ProtectMyPublicMedia.org or sharing the campaign with a friend, or signing a petition or submitting a letter to Congress through the website.

 • ProtectMyPublicMedia.org’s web server creates access logs for visitors, recording such information as IP address, date and time of visit, path taken, browser, list of files downloaded or viewed, and time spent using audio or video files.

 • ProtectMyPublicMedia.org, through its third party analytics vendor, collects information from a visitor’s mobile device, including device identifier, operating system, phone model, and/or browser information.

 • ProtectMyPublicMedia.org may collect a visitor’s other personal information (such as age or gender) (a) that the visitor has chosen to associate with the visitor’s social media account(s), or (b) in aggregated, non-identifying form through third-party vendors.